ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 Now you should have all the code.

 ### Docker container setup
-Set up a docker container to perform the build in.
+Set up a docker container in which to perform the build.
 A container execution script is provided.
 See the help for more information.
 ```bash
 cd container-scripts/
 ./container.sh -h